-\emph{Partitions} and \emph{$s$-separated partitions} are defined similarly, except that instead of a vector $\mathbf{A}=(A_1,\dots,A_n)$, we have a set $\mathbf{P}=\{P_1,\dots,P_n\}$.
-Denote by $\Gamma_n(s)$ the set of all $s$-separated partitions.
-An \emph{instance} consists of the land, agents, density functions, and the separation parameter.
+\emph{Partitions} and \emph{$s$-separated partitions} are defined similarly, except that instead of a list $\mathbf{A}=(A_1,\dots,A_n)$, we have a set $\mathbf{P}=\{P_1,\dots,P_n\}$.\footnote{With a slight abuse of language, we use the term `partition' for a set of pairwise-disjoint pieces, even though some land remains unallocated due to the separation and geometric constraints. } Denote by $\Pi_n(s)$ the set of all $s$-separated partitions into $n$ pieces.